What is Water Flow?

 So we explained above what a water flow meter measures but how is that different to water pressure?
 To try and explain that simply, water pressure is the the amount of force exerted by the water in your pipes.
 A bit like when putting air in your tyre, the higher the pressure, the greater the amount of force the water is giving.
 It is a bit like you see with a pressure washer (the name gives it away!).
 Even though the flow of water is limited to the amount of water coming from the tap usually, the pressure washer forces it out of a small hole / nozzle at high pressure to clean with greater force than simply a hosepipe would.

 Interestingly, water pressure is often measured using the same measures as you have when pumping up your tyres on your car, but more on that later on this page.
+Some water leak sensors work on detecting variances in water flow, which can help locate a leak between meter and house and quantify the amount of water too.

 How to Measure Water Flow? – Weir Cup